 Row Ontario Best Practices for Reopening Tool

-This tool is designed to support club work in preparing procedures for reopening.
+This tool is designed to support club work in preparing procedures for following COVID-19 protocols.
 This is a template and each club’s situation is unique and could require further procedures.
 All clubs are first required to complete the RCA Risk Assessment and Mitigation Tool.

 All club approved procedures are subject to change due to Provincial or local Municipal Regulations and those will take precedence.